marxin/texi2rst-generated/sphinx/gcc/options-to-request-or-suppress-warnings.rst

   simd directive set by user.
 The :option:`-fsimd-cost-model`:samp:`=unlimited` option can be used to relax the cost model.

-.. option:: -Woverride-init , -Woverride-init, -Wno-override-init, -W, -Wextra
+.. option:: -Woverride-init , -Woverride-init, -Wno-override-init, -W, -Wextra, -Wno-extra
-.. option:: -Wno-extra

   .. note::